JamesSkemp/words/content/post/getting-started-with-statsvn-0-7-0-and-collabnet-subversion-server.md

 +++
-title = "Getting started with StatSVN (0.7.0) and CollabNet Subversion Server" summary = "While a tool like TortoiseSVN allows limited reporting on Subversion repositories, using a tool like StatSVN generates much more useful reports." draft = false comments = true date = "2010-10-31T10:00:00-05:00"
+title = "Getting started with StatSVN (0.7.0) and CollabNet Subversion Server" description = "While a tool like TortoiseSVN allows limited reporting on Subversion repositories, using a tool like StatSVN generates much more useful reports." draft = false comments = true date = "2010-10-31T10:00:00-05:00"